-Assemblies are underpinned by Christian values and also include stories and reflections from other cultures and religions.
+Assemblies are broadly Christian and also include stories and reflections from other cultures and religions.
 Throughout the year there are special celebrations for Harvest Festival, Christmas, Mothers' Day and other festivals.
 The last assembly of the year is very special.
 It is led by the Year 6 leavers and celebrates their time at Duxford.